coenttb/swift-css-types/README.md

 ## Features

-- **Type-safe CSS properties**: All CSS properties represented as Swift types
+- **Type-safe CSS properties and types**: All CSS properties and types represented as Swift types
-- **Type-safe CSS values**: Strongly-typed values with appropriate constraints
-- **Compile-time validation**: Catch invalid CSS property values at compile time
-- **Comprehensive coverage**: Support for all standard CSS properties and values
+- **Goal of complete CSS coverage**: At-rules, combinators, functions, pseudo-classes, pseudo-selectors, and selectors are a work in progress
 - **Bring Your Own integration**: Designed as a foundation for Swift packages that provide a Swift CSS Domain Specific Language (DSL)

 ## Examples